-- the true name of the person under whose authority they have been produced; and - the physical address (not a PO Box) of the person whose authority they have been produced.
+- the true name of the person under whose authority they have been produced; and - the contact details of the person whose authority they have been produced.
 [Section 113, Local Electoral Act].

 This includes election advertising on signs, in newspapers, on flyers and posters, on a vehicle and on election websites.
 Relevant criteria as contained in the Local Electoral Act 2001 are: